Why should I go to Physical Therapy Solutions at Smith Performance Center for my knee injury instead of another clinic?

 In-depth home plans: We want you to own the problem and understand what is happening.
 The success hinges on the 167 hours you are not with us.

-3 level prognosis: We provide a range of visits using a best case, worst case, and expected scenarios so you understand the cost and your role in making the best case happen when possible.
+3-level prognosis: We provide a range of visits using best-case, worst-case, and expected scenarios so you understand the cost and your role in making the best case happen when possible.

 Example of Manual Therapy